Indicio-tech/author-endorser-wizards/README.md

 # Author-Endorser-Wizards
 This open source project contains wizards that guide the user through the Author-Endorser workflow to create schemas and credential definitions.

 The easiest way to setup the author and endorser wizards is to use Docker.
-However, if that is not available to you, instructions for Linux, Window and Mac are also provided.
+However, if that is not available to you, instructions for Linux, Windows 10, and Mac are also provided.

 [**Docker Instructions**](#docker)
 [Author](#author)